LorenFrankLab/spyglass/README.md

    > If you're not connected to UCSF network, then you will have to host your own `kachery` node for curating spike sorting.
 Go to [kacheryhub](https://www.kacheryhub.org), log in with your Google credentials, and then click on 'How to host a kachery node` for more information.

 3. Configure DataJoint.
 To connect to the Datajoint database, we have to specify information about it such as the hostname and the port.
 You should also change your password from the temporary one you were given.
-Go to the config directory, and run [`dj_config.py`](https://github.com/LorenFrankLab/nwb_datajoint/blob/master/config/dj_config.py) in the command line with your username:
+Go to the config directory, and run [`dj_config.py`](https://github.com/LorenFrankLab/nwb_datajoint/blob/master/config/dj_config.py) in the terminal with your username:

     ```bash
     cd config # change to the config directory